romac/node-flick/README.md

 // Parse the payload we get from GitHub app.use( flick.payload() );

-// Supply it to Flick's handler app.use( handler );
+// Supply it to node-flick's handler app.use( handler );
 ```